 Skip to main content

 With Colossal Agents you can automate your commerce operations by describing what you want in the chat interface, or build visually with the editor.
-The Agent Builder composes triggers and actions from your installed apps into agents.
+The Agent Builder composes triggers and actions from your installed apps and from Colossal App into agents.

 How it works

-An agent connects a trigger (an event that starts it) to a sequence of steps (the work it does):
+An agent connects a trigger (an event that starts it) to a sequence of steps:

 1. A trigger fires: a commerce event from the Colossal app, a webhook from a third-party app, or a schedule